You know that feeling when you come back from a trip and think, Wow, I need a vacation to recover from my vacation? Yeah, I’ve been there.

 I’ve seen it happen so many times.
 People rush to a landmark, snap a quick photo, and leave without even looking at what’s around them.
 They’re so focused on getting the perfect shot that they don’t take a second to soak it all in.
 I never want to travel like that.

 That’s why my approach is different.
 I take photos, of course, but I make sure they don’t take over my experience.
-Some of my favorite memories don’t even have a photo to go with them – like the time we took an impromptu bus trip to Ljubljana, Slovenia, to explore the Christmas market, or when we headed to Cesenatico, Italy, for Il Pesce fa Festa.
+Some of my favorite memories don’t even have a photo to go with them – like the time I took an impromptu bus trip to Ljubljana, Slovenia, to explore the Christmas market, or when I headed to Cesenatico, Italy, for Il Pesce fa Festa.

 So yes, I’ll take photos, but only after I’ve actually enjoyed the moment.
 Because at the end of the day, the best memories don’t need a filter or a perfectly framed shot.
 They just need you to be there.

-6. Traveling with someone you love: making it enjoyable for both
+Traveling with others: making it enjoyable for everyone

 Travel should be exciting, not exhausting.
 Over time, I’ve refined a system that helps me plan trips that are organized, flexible, and actually enjoyable.
 Here’s my go-to checklist for making the most of every trip: